curexe/SmartPay-API/latest_version/v2-0/README.md

 ## Using Token Example

 The token received from /authenticate is used to query all other endpoints for data.
-This token is sent as a bearer token within the <b>Authentication</b> HTTP header.
+This token is sent as a bearer token within the <b>Authorization</b> HTTP header.

 GET /2-0/get_consumers?created_after=2019-08-22%2001:02:03

 Headers:
 ```
-Authentication: Bearer ACCESS_TOKEN
+Authorization: Bearer ACCESS_TOKEN
 ```

 Result